 Students may view of their grades on the Student Information System.
 Students can request official copies of their transcripts from the Registrar's Office.
 The University considers the grades earned by a student and other information about the student’s performance at the University confidential and will release such information only upon written request by the student.
 Transcripts will not be issued to or on behalf of students who have not discharged all obligations to the University.

 Midterm grades are assigned in undergraduate courses at the end of the eighth week of each semester.
 The purpose of midterm grades is advisory; the grades are not part of a student’s official academic record or transcript.
-At midterm, an instructor may assign to undergraduates evaluative letter grades (A, B, C, D, or F) or grades to indicate satisfactory (S) or unsatisfactory (U).
-(S and U may not be assigned as final course grades in undergraduate courses).
+At midterm, an instructor may assign to undergraduates evaluative letter grades (A, B, C, D, or F) or grades of satisfactory (S) and unsatisfactory (U), with S corresponding to performance in the range of A through C and U corresponding to performance in the D or F range.
+(S and U may not be assigned as final course grades in undergraduate courses.)
 Students may view their midterm grades on the Student Information System.
 Students who have any low or unreported midterm grades should discuss their progress with their instructors and with their advisors.